 His online mission is to reach those who don’t have access to a professional grade Chinese internal medicine practice.

-Al Stone has maintained a private practice based in Santa Monica, California since he returned from China in 1998.
+Al Stone maintained a private practice based in Santa Monica, California since he returned from China in 1998.

-Al’s patients often seek out his help for digestive concerns, gynecology and male urology, dermatology and stress related disorders.
+Al’s patients had often sought out his help for digestive concerns, gynecology and male urology, dermatology and stress related disorders.
 Emotional, neurological, and hormonal issues such as depression, anxiety, insomnia all respond very well to Chinese herbs and offer a significant improvement in his patients’ quality of life.

 Al Stone was also a provider of continuing education for physicians, nurses, and acupuncturists.
 Topics of education include:

 For Chinese medicine practitioners: